 Primers and adhesion promoters differ widely in terms of chemistry and substrate.
 Choices for chemistry include acrylic, alkyd, aluminum, cobalt, boron nitride, cement, ceramic, copper, epoxy, glass, graphite, metal and nylon.
 Also available are primers and adhesion promoters with chemistries such as polyurethane, silicone, silver, stainless steel, vinyl, wax and zinc.
 There are also many choices for substrate.
-Examples include aluminum, asphalt, bitumen or coal tar, concrete or masonry, fiberglass, food, glass, graphite, metal, paper, rubber, steel and wood.
+Examples include aluminum, concrete or masonry, fiberglass, glass, graphite, metal, rubber, steel and wood.

 Technology is an important specification to consider when selecting primers and adhesion promoters.
 Film drying or air setting forms a continuous, dry film from a binder that can be pigmented.
 The evaporation of the solvent, carrier, or thinner sets the coating.

 Laser marking uses a laser beam to fuse the coating, ink, or marking material with the substrate’s surface.
 Multi-component coating systems and adhesion promoters use a polymeric protective film that applies a primer or prime coat, intermediate coat, and/or finish coat.